BDC Hamburger Icon

 Payouts

-Business owners prefer to get paid sooner rather than later.
-Merchant One’s payout time is similar to that of competing credit card processors, which means you won’t need to worry about cash flow problems from slow processing times.
-Customers can expect payouts from Merchant One to arrive in their bank account within two to three business days.
-For an additional fee, the company offers next-day funding.
+Merchant One’s payout time is similar to that of competing credit card processors.
+That means you won’t need to worry about cash flow problems from slow processing times.

 If you prefer same-day funding, check out our review of Chase Payment Solutions.
 Chase is the only competitor we reviewed that offers same-day deposits.